 A metaphor is a symbol or image applied to an object or action to which it is imaginatively but not literally applicable.
 Metaphors occur frequently in every language and are used to conceptualize one mental domain in terms of another.
 Everyday abstract concepts like time, change, causation and purpose can be expressed metaphorically, and these images enable you to capitalize on powerful emotions to persuade.
-For example:

 - “We’re like a ship without a rudder.”

 - “There’ll be blood on the floor at the next committee meeting.”

 - “Our competitor has been a thorn in our side.”

 - “The project fell over at the first hurdle.”

 - “This is an enormous roadblock to our plans.”